awsdocs/ec2-image-builder-user-guide/doc_source/managing-image-builder-console.md

-# Managing and Running Images Using the EC2 Image Builder Console<a name="managing-image-builder-console"></a>
+# Manage an Image Builder image pipeline using the console<a name="managing-image-builder-console"></a>

 This section contains information to help you manage and run images with EC2 Image Builder using the Image Builder console\.